rjohn92/plex/README.txt

 Setting Up Plex Server with Docker
 Prerequisites
-Install Docker: Follow the instructions here to install Docker.
+Install Docker: Follow the instructions at "https://docs.docker.com/get-docker/" to install Docker.
-Install Docker Compose: Follow the instructions here to install Docker Compose.
+Install Docker Compose: Follow the instructions at "https://docs.docker.com/compose/install/" to install Docker Compose.

 Step 1: Obtain Your Plex Claim Token
 Go to Plex Claim and log in to your Plex account.